NycuRO/NBank/README.md

 # NBank
-A little project maded in 10 minutes.
+A little project made in 10 minutes.
 An object class which "administrate a bank account".